jzhao0802/PA_UK/README.md

 This repo holds the modelling functionality of PAlab.
 Several models are supported both with and without matching.
 Parallelized nested CV, random and regular grid search, numerous performance metrics and many useful diagnostic plots are included as well.

-So far we support classification with:
+All of the code is heavily relying ong the mlR package.
+Whenever in doubt (if the comments in the code aren't helpful enough), please check the documentation of mlR or the notebooks.

+## Supported models
+All models work with matched and unmatched data, see corresponding folders for the template scripts.

+* Binary classification
     * Logistic regression
     * Logistic regression with elastic net and lasso
     * Decision trees
     * Random forest
-* SVM with radial kernel
+    * SVM with radial kernel - in dev

-All of the code is heavily relying ong the mlR package.
-Whenever in doubt (if the comments in the code aren't helpful enough), please check the documentation of mlR or the notebooks.

 ## Module structure